trgcyln/wordpress-database-fixer/README.md

 PHP errors in your error log: “WordPress database error: [Duplicate entry ‘0’ for key ‘PRIMARY’]” You trying to re-add the primary key with increment resulting in “#1075 – Incorrect table definition; there can be only one auto column and it must be defined as a key”
 Not able to create new pages, all pages have the Publish button replaced with Submit for review.
-(See Dutch screenshot “Inzenden voor beoordeling”)
 No permalink, just “?preview=true”